code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 # Creating the Domain Model

-We start by defining a simple model that will represent our `Greeting` resource.
+We start by defining a simple model that will represent a `Greeting` resource.
 It contains an `id` in addition to the actual greeting `content`.
-We also define the constructors and getters/setters for the two fields.
+We also need to define the constructors and getters/setters for the two fields.

 The `@JsonApiResource` annotation [defines a resource](http://katharsis-jsonapi.readthedocs.io/en/latest/user-docs.html#jsonapiresource).
 It requires the type parameter to be set which will be used to form the URI and populate the [type field](http://jsonapi.org/format/#document-resource-objects) which is passed as part of the resource object.